Coupe: Four-door coupe / quad coupe

 Similarly, several cars with one or two small rear doors for rear seat passenger egress and no B-pillar have been marketed as "quad coupes".
-For example, the 2003 Saturn Ion and 2003 Mazda RX-8.
+For example, the 2003 Saturn Ion, the 2003 Mazda RX-8, and the 2011–2022 Hyundai Veloster.

 Three-door coupe

 Particularly popular in Europe, many cars are designed with coupe styling, but a three-door hatchback/liftback layout to improve practicality, including cars such as the Jaguar E-Type, Mitsubishi 3000GT, Datsun 240Z, Toyota Supra, Mazda RX-7, Alfa Romeo Brera, Ford/Mercury Cougar and Volkswagen Scirocco.

 Opera coupe

-A two-door designed for driving to the opera with easy access to the rear seats.
+A two-door car designed for driving to the opera with easy access to the rear seats.
 Features sometimes included a folding front seat next to the driver or a compartment to store top hats.

 Often they would have solid rear-quarter panels, with small, circular windows, to enable the occupants to see out without being seen.
 These opera windows were revived on many U.S. automobiles during the 1970s and early 1980s.